-Surtsey is a small, uninhabited volcanic island off the southern coast of Iceland; coordinates 63°18' N, 20°36' W. Surface area approximately 1.5km² (0.6 mi²); maximum elevation 169m.
-Its name is taken from Surtur, Norse god of fire.
+Surtsey is a small, uninhabited volcanic island off the southern coast of Iceland; coordinates 63°18' N, 20°36' W. Its surface area is approximately 1.4km² (0.6 mi²) and its maximum elevation is 169m.
+Both values are likely to fall as the island is eroded by the North Atlantic.
+Its name is taken from Surtur, a Norse fire deity.

 What makes this tiny piece of land so remarkable is the way and time in which it was created.
 Iceland is one of the most active volcanic "hot spots" on the planet.
 Virtually its entire landmass is of volcanic origin and there is still a large number of active volcanoes.
 Surtsey was created by what is now termed a Surtseyan eruption--the eruption of an underwater volcano in relatively shallow waters with characteristics that, in this case, led to the formation of an island.